Good medical practice advisory forum

-She co-created the Medical Ethics Expert Group that advised the Infected Blood Inquiry and is currently a member of the Cass review advisory board.
-She is also Deputy Chair of the statutory approvals committee for the Human Fertilisation and Embryology Authority.
+She co-convened the Medical Ethics Expert Group that advised the Infected Blood Inquiry and is currently a member of the Cass review advisory board.

 Neil Tester - Deputy Chair

-Neil is Director of The Richmond Group of Charities.
+Neil was the Director of The Richmond Group of Charities.
 The Group is made up of major national health and care charities that aim to make sure that patient’s voices are heard when making decisions about care.

-Neil was previously Deputy Director of Healthwatch England and led on work to increase the influence of people’s experience on health and social care policy and practice.
+Before that, Neil was Deputy Director of Healthwatch England and led on work to increase the influence of people’s experience on health and social care policy and practice.